CINECA-MD-GROUP/TMPRSS/README.md

 If accepted the full reference will be included here.

 ## Contents
 This repository contains representative structures of the clusters obtained from the simulaton trajectories.
-There are 4 pdb files, where each file contains 100 structures.
+There are 4 pdb files, where each file contains 100 structures (backbone only).

 [pdb1](C1.pdb)